 How much fresh water do you have immediate access to?
 A few packages of water bottles, gallon water jugs, and if possible a couple of food-grade water barrels are handy in emergency situations.
 To help with planning Check out our water storage calculator tool and our article How do you store large amounts of water?
 Long-Term Water Storage.

 The Survivor Filter PRO (See on Amazon) is one that I use camping and have on hand for emergencies.
-It is great because it filters to 0.01 Microns which removes all bacteria, parasites, and reduces most heavy metals, taste, and chemicals.
+It is great because it filters to 0.01 Microns which removes all bacteria, parasites, and reduces most heavy metals, bad tastes, and chemicals.

 “Store at least one gallon of water per person for drinking and sanitation.
 A normally active person needs about three-quarters of a gallon of fluid daily, from water and other beverages.
 However, individual needs vary depending on age, health, physical condition, activity, diet, and climate.”Department of Homeland Security

 What tools do you have at home?
-Tools may include helpful items such as food preparation tools like a wheat grinder, a bread mixer or a pressure canner.
+Tools may include helpful items such as food preparation tools like a wheat grinder (see my article Selecting the Best Grain/Flour Mill, Ultimate Buyers Guide), a bread mixer, or a pressure canner.
 Home production tools might include anything from gardening tools to beekeeping supplies to specialty tools for raising livestock.
+My favorite tool to use is our home freeze drier (check out my article Buying a Home Freeze Dryer, What You Need to Know First).
+It is my favorite method of food preservation because the food keeps a very similar taste and nutritional value.

 Knowledge and skills

 Learn all you can about building a food supply, gardening, food preservation, and basic survival skills.
-This education will literally be live-saving in the case of a widespread food shortage.
+This education will literally be life-saving in the case of a widespread food shortage.

 Develop a food storage plan to survive a food shortage